Find the Lady (1936 film)

-Find the Lady is a 1936 British comedy film directed by Roland Grillette and starring Jack Melford, Althea Henley and George Sanders.
-Its plot involves an American confidence trickster who pretends to be a spiritual healer.
+Find the Lady is a 1936 British comedy film directed by Roland Gillett and starring Jack Melford, Althea Henley and George Sanders.
+It was written by Gillett and Edward Dryhurst based on the play by E. Lewis Waller (as Tod Waller).
 The film was made at Wembley Studios as a quota quickie by the British subsidiary of 20th Century Fox.
 The sets were designed by art director William Hemsley.